- The Seventh Forgiveness Saying

 The kingdom prayer of Messiah and King David is a model corporate prayer for all of the descendants of Abraham, Isaac, and Jacob.

 The Messiah taught this prayer to His talmadin all of whom were Yehudim.
-We firmly believe in the future kingdom of Adonai that Israel (Jews) and the Commonwealth of Israel (believing Gentiles) will stand together.
+We firmly believe in the future kingdom of God that Israel (Jews) and the Commonwealth of Israel (believing Gentiles) will stand together.
 We pray soon we will stand together in the courts of the millennial Temple praying this very same kingdom prayer of the Messiah and King David.
 This will happen at the conclusion of the first dedication of the Temple (in the month of Nisan).
-It is on that (yet future) most celebrated day (Nisan 8) when Messiah Yeshua Ben David will be proclaimed to be the Great High Priest and King over all of Israel and over all of the nations, peoples, and families of the world!
+It is on that (yet future) most celebrated day (Nisan 8) when Messiah Yeshua ben David will be proclaimed to be the Great High Priest and King over all of Israel and over all of the nations, peoples, and families of the world!

 In the Messianic Age we will all know how to forgive one another from the Heart: